Learning in two-player games between transparent opponents: Social dilemmas with opponent transparency

 \subsubsection{Outwitting the opponent}

 When using opponent-aware learners instead of naive learners, it becomes possible for one learner to navigate its opponent towards its preferred equilibrium.
 Fig.~\ref{fig:chk_different_learners} shows two examples of this.
-In both of these examples, one learner manages to get their opponent to cooperate with certainty, while itself defecting with significant probability.
-As a result, it ends up receiving an average reward larger than $R=30$ at test time.
-The left part of the figure shows an SOS learner with higher opponent learning rate $\eta$ taking advantage of its opponent with lower $\eta$, suggesting that an ``arms race'' of choosing ever higher values of $\eta$ might ensue.
-The right part of the figure shows that -- somewhat surprisingly -- when using equal parameters ($\delta_A=\delta_B=\eta_A=\eta_B=1$) the more cautious SOS learner can outmanoeuvre a LOLA learner.
-The LOLA learner here receives less on average than the ``baseline'' of $(S+T)/2=20$ which two naive learners achieve against each other.
+In both of these examples, one learner manages to get its opponent to cooperate with near-certainty, while itself mostly defecting.
+As a result, it ends up receiving an average reward close to $T=40$ at test time.
+The left part of the figure shows a LOLA learner with higher opponent learning rate $\eta$ taking advantage of its opponent with lower $\eta$.
+The right part shows the same for two SOS learners.

 In the game of chicken, one promising opponent-aware strategy might be to move towards unconditional defection ($\Pr[\text{S}]\rightarrow0$ and $\Pr[\text{C}|\neg\text{S}]\rightarrow0$), forcing the opponent to cooperate lest they receive the lowest possible payoff $P$.
 (This strategy in the game of chicken is sometimes described as ``throwing the steering wheel out the window'', i.e.\ visibly committing to going straight.)
-This is not what we observe in the two examples in Fig.~\ref{fig:chk_different_learners}.
-It is the case that in both examples the player who receives the higher payoff uses $\Pr[\text{C}|\neg\text{S}]\rightarrow0$, while moving their opponent to $\Pr[\text{C}|\neg\text{S}]\rightarrow1$.
-However, in both examples the player who receives the higher payoff actually is the one with the higher $\Pr[\text{S}]$.
-So the better performing player manoeuvres their opponent towards unconditional cooperation, while themselves making their action highly dependent on the opponent's predicted action.
+We observe from Fig.~\ref{fig:chk_different_learners} that this is indeed the strategy followed by the higher-$\eta$ SOS learner.